 Poetry Center Executive Director Tyler Meier shared his enthusiasm: “This is a perfect partnership.
 The Poetry Center is excited to amplify CantoMundo’s work as a critical intervention working to create a more inclusive literary culture and ecosystem.”

-In 2020, CantoMundo faculty will include Brenda Cárdenas and Farid Matuk.
-Cárdenas is the author of Boomerang (Bilingual Press) and has served as the Milwaukee Poet Laureate.
-Matuk teaches in the MFA program at the University of Arizona and is the author of the poetry collections This Isa Nice Neighborhood and The Real Horse.
+In 2020, CantoMundo faculty will include Brenda Cárdenas and Urayoán Noel.
+Cárdenas is the author of three poetry collections, most recently Boomerang (Bilingual Press), and has served as the Milwaukee Poet Laureate.
+Noel is a South Bronx-based writer, performer, and translator from Río Piedras, Puerto Rico.
+He is the author of nine books, most recently the poetry collection Buzzing Hemisphere/Rumor Hemisférico (University of Arizona Press, 2015).
 The keynote speaker will be Fady Joudah.
 Joudah has published four collections of poems, The Earth in the Attic, Alight, Textu, a book-long sequence of short poems whose meter is based on cellphone character count; and, most recently, Footnotes in the Order of Disappearance.
 In addition to working directly with fellows, Cárdenas and Matuk will hold evening readings that are free and open to the public.

 CantoMundo co-director Carmen Giménez Smith is excited about the partnership, saying, “The Poetry Center is perfectly situated as a national leader in the literary community to host CantoMundo and foster Latinx poets.
 We’re looking forward to bringing the next three retreats to the southwest and to engaging with the rich writing community at the University of Arizona.”